LOCATION OF THIS PAGE: 1. MODULE / BASICS OF USING DATABASES / LIMITING SEARCH

 Many databases offer a possibility to limit the results just to open access -publications.
 This is not a relevant filter since the university has access to a huge number of journals subject to a charge, too.

 Using the filter ‘Full text available’ might also be too limiting, since there are many other ways to access the articles than a direct full-text -link.

 Adding limitations is easy

 Limitations can be added before or after the execution of a query.
 This is done by activating filters from a search page (before) or from a sidebar menu in the results page (after).

 NB!
 In some databases the filters might remain activated throughout the whole session unless you deactivate them, and in others they might disappear when you start a new search.
 Follow the current situation from the search page or from the results page.

 For instance, options for limiting the list of results in Scopus database are as follows.
 Notice the possibility to either limit to a certain feature or exclude it from a search.
 This is not possible in every database.

-Watch a video explaining the use of limiters and other database tools of the Ebsco (3:13).
+Watch a video by Greenley Library explaining the use of limiters and other database tools of the Ebsco (3:16).
 The link in the picture takes you to Youtube: